browsh-org/www.brow.sh/downloads.md

 **It doesn't work on Windows**
 This is a known bug, it's not been a top priority because of the main usecase described in the previous FAQ answer here.
-Please follow this [Github issue](https://github.com/browsh-org/browsh/issues/32) for updates.
+Please follow this [GitHub issue](https://github.com/browsh-org/browsh/issues/32) for updates.

 **It works but the graphics has long black lines in it**
 Your terminal doesn't support true colour, see here for more details: [https://gist.github.com/XVilka/8346728](https://gist.github.com/XVilka/8346728)